1953 Brave New World

 Closest to the Yankees among the would-be’s were the Cleveland Indians, who once again showed more impressive individual numbers but lacked the balance and flexibility to overcome the Yankees.
 Third baseman Al Rosen’s spectacular MVP effort (.336 average, 43 home runs, 145 RBIs) jumped out from a list of otherwise standard team batting achievements.

 It’s often been said that a World Series can’t be won without pitching and defense.
-Impressive as the Dodger bats were during the season, their team ERA was a full run worse than the Yankees.
-This, along with some painful defensive play, would badly hurt Brooklyn in its Series rematch with New York.
+Impressive as Brooklyn's bats were during the season, its team ERA was a full run worse than the Yankees.
+This, along with some painful defensive play, would badly hurt the Dodgers in their Series rematch with New York.

 The Dodgers saved their most potent attack for a pivotal Game Five at Ebbets—scoring seven runs on 14 hits, including two home runs—but the pitching couldn’t keep the Yankees in check.
 Mickey Mantle’s grand slam in the third inning was crushing from a physical point of view—it reached Ebbets’ upper deck in left center—and from an emotional one as well, giving the Yankees a 6-1 lead in an eventual 11-7 victory.
 Game Six sealed the Dodgers’ fate, as Billy Martin’s run-scoring, record-tying 12th hit of the Series broke a 3-3 tie in the bottom of the ninth to give the Yankees the Series at Yankee Stadium.

-In defeat, the Dodgers hit as well as they had all year—batting .300 with eight home runs in six games—but the team ERA of 4.91 was, as the scouting report warned, their Achilles’ heel.
+In defeat, the Dodgers hit as well as they had all year—batting .300 with eight home runs in six games—but the 4.91 team ERA was, as the scouting report warned, their Achilles’ heel.
 Brooklyn’s fielding certainly lent no help, committing seven errors while the Yankees botched up just once.

 The Yankees may have reigned supreme on the field for a record fifth straight time, but it was the Milwaukee Braves who won at the box office.
 They drew a NL-record 1,826,000 fans in their first year, the first of six straight seasons in which it would lead the majors in attendance.
 The Milwaukee phenomenon wasn’t enough to give the Braves a World Series title—yet—but the consolation prize for Lou Perini was that he was the happiest man in baseball.